roberthead/ruby_on_rails_tutorial/README.md

     puts "Deep Space " + "9"

+That's better.

 Strings can be single-quoted or double-quoted.
-Double-quoted strings "interpolate" ruby expressions that are inserted with the #{} syntax.
+Double-quoted strings "interpolate" ruby expressions inserted with the #{} syntax.

     'This will print just like it looks #{ 1 + 1 }'
     "Ten plus eight is #{ 10 + 8 }"